NeoGeographyToolkit/StereoPipeline/docs/examples/pleiades.rst

       --tr 0.5             \
       --t_srs "$proj"      \
       ref_dem.tif right.tif right_exact.xml right_map.tif

     parallel_stereo --stereo-algorithm asp_mgm                  \
       left_map.tif right_map.tif left_exact.xml right_exact.xml \
       run_map/run ref_dem.tif

    point2dem run_map/run-PC.tif

 The projection needs to be modified for your area of interest.
 It is strongly suggested to use a UTM or local stereographic projection.

 The value of the ``--tr`` option is the ground sample distance.
-It was set to 0.5 meters, which is representative for Pleiades PAN images.
+It is normally 0.5 to 0.7 meters for Pleiades PAN images.
 The XML files should have the GSD value.

 Exact and RPC cameras
 ~~~~~~~~~~~~~~~~~~~~~